quantumanzju/RandomMatrix-Simulations/RandomMatrix-Simulations/README.md

+# RandomMatrix-Simulations
+Reed–Muller based phase-encoded exact and approximate computation of matrix permanents
-﻿# Reed–Muller Based Phase Encoding for Permanent Reconstruction
+# Reed–Muller Based Phase Encoding for Permanent Reconstruction

 This repository contains code and numerical experiments for reconstructing matrix permanents using Reed–Muller (RM) based phase encoding and Laplace-based approximations.
 It implements the experiments described in Sections 3–4 of:

-> Jian Fu, “Phase-Encoded Exact and Approximate Computation of Matrix
-> Permanents: A Sequence-Algebraic Perspective”, arXiv:submit/7070346.

 In brief, the code supports: